Haymarket, London: Theatres

 It is part of London's theatre district, the West End, and has been a theatrical location at least since the 17th century.
-The Queen's Theatre in the Haymarket, designed by John Vanbrugh, opened in 1705 on the site of what is now Her Majesty's Theatre.
+The Queen's Theatre in the Haymarket, designed by John Vanbrugh, opened in 1705 on the site of what is now His Majesty's Theatre.
 It was intended for drama, but the acoustics turned out to be more suitable for opera, and from 1710 to 1745, most operas and some oratorios of George Frederick Handel were premièred at this theatre, which was renamed the King's Theatre at the death of Queen Anne in 1714.
 After Vanbrugh's building had been destroyed by fire in 1790, another King's Theatre on the same site followed.
 After another fire, Her Majesty's Theatre was opened there in 1897.
 This building, the fourth on the same site, is still in use for major musical productions.
-Its title changes with the sex of the monarch: it became His Majesty's Theatre in 1902 following the death of Queen Victoria, Her Majesty's Theatre in 1952 when Elizabeth II succeeded her father, and, after the death of Elizabeth II in 2022, is expected to revert to His Majesty's Theatre.
+Its title changes with the sex of the monarch: it became His Majesty's Theatre in 1902 following the death of Queen Victoria, Her Majesty's Theatre in 1952 when Elizabeth II succeeded her father, and, after the death of Elizabeth II in 2022, has reverted to His Majesty's Theatre.
 Today's Theatre Royal at another site in the Haymarket is a building originally designed by John Nash (1820), replacing a previous theatre of the 1720s.